 Clean Energy Bill (H4857)

-A conference committee report was passed requiring an uptick in the renewable energy portfolio standard (REPS) for retail electricity suppliers to increase the amount of kilowatt hours that have to be supplied from Class I renewable energy from 1% of sales starting in 2019 to 2% of sales each after 2029.
-That should be easy with zero-carbon emission hydro power on the way, but somehow, hydro power doesn’t count as renewable energy to meet these standards under the REPS.
-On the upside, this version of the bill left out a provision found in the senate version that would ban single use plastic bags in the state.
+A conference committee report was passed requiring an uptick in the renewable energy portfolio standard (REPS) for retail electricity suppliers to increase the number of kilowatt hours that have to be supplied from Class I renewable energy from 1% of sales starting in 2019 to 2% of sales each after 2029.
+That should be easy with zero-carbon emission hydropower on the way, but somehow, hydropower doesn’t count as renewable energy to meet these standards under the REPS.
+On the upside, this version of the bill left out a provision found in the Senate version that would ban single-use plastic bags in the state.

 The Senate tried to pull a fast one by sneaking in a pro-union bill (S2644) as a response to the Supreme Court Janus decision.
 That decision prohibits public sector unions from collecting agency fees on workers who don’t want to be in the union.
 What this bill would do is allow unions to not represent those who don’t pay the agency fees, and would require the unions be given a list of employees home addresses, phone numbers, as well as the opportunity to meet with all new hires within a reasonable time frame after being hired.
 If the union was so great to join, shouldn’t the employees be coming to them rather than being legally stalked?
 Luckily the house didn’t take it up and let it die.

 Another win was letting legislation calling for new “Community Benefit Districts” (H4546) die.
 This sneaky legislation allowed local districts to be formed to implement new taxes to pay for local projects.
 This was taxation without representation at its worst and found opposition on both sides of the aisle when it came up in the House and Senate recently, yet passed both chambers.
 No compromise bill was found.